Carl Biddiscombe

 Carl Francis Biddiscombe (June 22, 1924 – November 4, 2000) was a Canadian-American set decorator.
 He was nominated for two Academy Awards in the category Best Art Direction for the films Gaily, Gaily and Tora!
 Tora!
 Tora!.

-Biddiscombe was buried in Pacific View Memorial Park, alongside his wife.
+Biddiscombe died in Laguna Niguel, California on November 4, 2000, at the age of 76.
+He was buried at Pacific View Memorial Park along with his wife who died in 2018.